OWASP/vbscan/README.md

-VBScan
+OWASP VBScan
 ======

-VBScan is an opensource project in perl programming language to detect VBulletin CMS vulnerabilities and analyses them .
+OWASP VBScan  (short for [VB]ulletin Vulnerability [Scan]ner)  is an opensource project in perl programming language to detect VBulletin CMS vulnerabilities and analyses them .

-### Why VBScan ?
+### Why OWASP VBScan  ?

-If you want to do a penetration test on a vBulletin Forum, VBScan is Your best shot ever!
+If you want to do a penetration test on a vBulletin Forum, OWASP VBScan  is Your best shot ever!
 This Project is being faster than ever and updated with the latest VBulletin vulnerabilities.

-*    Project Leader     :   [Mohammad Reza Espargham] (me[at]reza[dot]es)
+*    Project Leader     :   [Mohammad Reza Espargham] (reza[.dot]espargham[at@]owasp[dot.]org)
 *    Github      :   https://github.com/rezasp/vbscan/
 *    SourceForge :   https://sourceforge.net/projects/vbscan/